ani-per/storyboarder/README.md

 4. You should now have:
    * A roughly-formatted visual answerline document that contains both answerlines and slide-by-slide information for each visual question.
    * If configured, a set of hybrid packets that contain both written and visual questions for convenient use by moderators using [Oligodendrocytes](https://github.com/hftf/oligodendrocytes).
+5. If you need to edit either the database or the written packets and run again, make sure all Storyboarder-generated documents (visual answerlines document, hybrid packets) are closed at the time of running, because `python-docx` will throw an error when creating/editing/deleting those files.

 > [!IMPORTANT]
 > The hybrid packets are generated to interface with [Oligodendrocytes](https://github.com/hftf/oligodendrocytes).
 They have not been tested with [MODAQ](https://github.com/alopezlago/MODAQ), although the anticipation is that they will function properly.